jito-labs/bam-client/README.md

 This repository contains Jito's fork of the Solana validator.

-We recommend checking out our [Gitbook](https://jito-foundation.gitbook.io/mev/jito-solana/building-the-software) for more detailed instructions on building and running Jito-Solana.
+We recommend checking out our [Docs](https://bam.dev/validators/) for more detailed instructions on building and running the BAM validator client.

 ---